17 January - 20 February 2024

 No participating researchers may be included in this application.

 Costs and grant amounts

-Funding may be applied for to cover salary costs in Sweden including social security contributions and insurance, rent of housing in Sweden and travel between Sweden and the home country.
+Funding may be applied for to cover salary costs in Sweden including social security contributions and insurance, rent of housing in Sweden, and travel between Sweden and the home country.
 The funding may also include travel costs for accompanying family members.
-The maximum amount you may apply for is 160 000 SEK per month for 3 to 12 months, and the total maximum is 1 920 000 SEK, including indirect costs.
+The maximum amount you may apply for is 160 000 SEK per month for a stay of 3 to 12 months, and the total maximum is 1 920 000 SEK, including indirect costs.

 The grant amount includes cover of indirect costs as a percentage of the direct costs, according to the model used by the administrating organisation.
 Grants must not be used for scholarships.